neurodata/neurodata.io/content/about/agreements.md

     1. villain: in which I blame others for various outcomes,
     2. hero: in which I seek temporary relief, rather than empowerment.

-> I commit to maintaining lab diversity writ large, including age, seniority, intellectual interests and background, sex, sexual/romantic orientation, gender, ethnicity, race, country of origin, ability, etc.
+> I commit to maintaining lab diversity.

-### Agreements

-2. I will spend at least 1 hour per week with each PhD student every week, except for weeks that I am traveling, or the week is short due to academic calendar days off.

-1. In the event it seems to me that you are not meeting our agreements, I will candidly and compassionate share my perspective with you, owning my part and acknowledging all stories and feelings as such.
-Such conversations may lead to changes in both of our perspectives, behaviors, and roles.
+Specifically, this includes actively recruiting lab members at all levels, specifically including individuals with various sex, gender, gender identity and expression, age, sexual orientation, marital status, pregnancy,  disability, physical appearance, body size, race, ethnicity, nationality, religion, political views, veteran status, experience or lack of, or other historically and contemporaneously marginalized identities.

-I expect to meet all of these commitments 90% of the time.
+> I commit to modeling the way

+These means that I will act in a fashion that I believe is in aligment with our commitments, in an effort to provide an example for you for one way that acting in aligment with these commitments can look.
+And, I understand that manifesting these commitments will look different for each person.

+> I commit to seek, gather, appreciate, and learn from feedback.

 I hope that whenever I fail to meet any of these commitments in any way, that you share your perspective with me, so that I may learn and grow from your perspective, no matter what it is.

-## NeuroData Family
+## NeuroData

-The following commitments and agreements apply to all current members of the [NeuroData family](https://neurodata.io/about/team/), Jovo included
+The following commitments and agreements apply to all current members of  [NeuroData](https://neurodata.io/about/team/), Jovo included

 ### Commitments

 #### Genius

-> I commit to focusing the majority of my research [energy](http://a.co/aPrBEkq) on a single project in my  [zone of genius](https://www.amazon.com/dp/B07S7L6FV2?ref=KC_GS_GB_US), and to support and inspire others to fully express their creativity and live in their zone of genius.
+> I commit to focusing the majority of my research [energy](http://a.co/aPrBEkq) on a few projects in my  [zone of genius](https://www.amazon.com/dp/B07S7L6FV2?ref=KC_GS_GB_US), and to support and inspire others to fully express their creativity and live in their zone of genius.

-The overlap condition ensures that Jovo can provide appropriate support and guidance, as otherwise, he is not within his zone of genius.
 Abiding by this commitment requires assessing your zone of genius.
 Note that this commitment leaves plenty of room to work on non-lab stuff, and play.

 #### Maximally Intrinsically Motivated for Successful Mission Critical Research

-> I commit to focus my primary research project on work that I am intrinsically motivated to complete, and given our time, energy, expertise, and other resources.
+> I commit to focus my primary research project(s) on work that I am intrinsically motivated to complete, and given our time, energy, expertise, and other resources.
 I commit to focusing on a project that I estimate is likely to be successful and impactful with regard to our mission.

 See [how to choose a project](https://bitsandbrains.io/2018/08/31/sig-and-feas.html) for more tips on how to choose a project.
 In general, each project should take about 1 year to make public (e.g., post to arXiv), and is complete when the manuscript is published in a journal/conference.